Jason180501/Deep-Learning-Assignment/README.md

-# Implementing Logistic Regression from Scratch
+# Implementing Your Own Neural Network from Scratch

 This repository is based on a Deep Learning assignment being implemented on designing your own neural network from scratch.